The-Scripters-Guild/Warzone/docs/npc/ai-variants-custom.md

     - Direct Damage Scalar: 2.50
     - Grenade Damage Scalar: 0.40
     - Explosive Damage Scalar: 0.40
-- Notes: Activates shield only after engaging a target.
+- Notes: Is a Boss and has a health bar.
+Activates shield only after engaging a target.
 Has an Active Camouflage equipment that they may use during an engagement.

 ## [26] Boss Hyperius